Man preventing data loss using desktop computer

 How would you feel if your company lost all its customer records?

-Or if it was subjected to fines because an employee accidentally sent a file containing client information over email?
+Or if it was fined because an employee accidentally sent a file containing client information over email?
 Data breaches can be a source of anxiety and stress, impacting employee wellbeing.

 Data Loss Can Be Damaging